 Lacking periodicity; random.
 The term is most often used in the embedded context when scheduling periodictasks via RMA.
 The issue of what to do about aperiodic tasks and interrupts inevitably arises in real-world systems.
 Aperiodic tasks become ready to run on the occurrence of unpredictable events.

-2.Software that is specific to a particular embedded system.
+1.A task that responds to events of an application software 2.Software that is specific to a particular embedded system.
 Such application-specific code is generally built on a layered architecture of reusable components, such as a real-time operating system and network protocol stack or other middleware.
 If there is no such architecture, then this term may not be used.
 The application software is unlikely to be reusable across embedded platforms, simply because each embedded system has a different application.
+3.Application-specific integrated circuit 4.A piece of custom-designed hardware in a mass-produced chip.Abbreviated ASIC.

 An infamous European rocket (made by Aerospatiale) that demonstrates the flawed principle of redundancy based on duplicated software.
 Unlike hardware subsystems, which either work or fail and can be made more reliable through duplication, software is either right or wrong in its logic.
 If software fails once, it will fail again given the same inputs; merely duplicating the code does not add redundancy.
+In the case of Ariane 5, some code borrowed form the successful Ariane 4 design experienced an overflow during flight.
+Recognizing the overflow, the primary controller shut itself down and the secondary controller took over.
+Unfortunately the secondary controller experienced the very same overflow condition and shut down as well.
+The rocket self-destructed in midair, taking some very expensive cargo with it.

+A 32-bit RISC processor widely used in low-power embedded applications.
+Short for Advanced RISC Machine.
 DEC later licensed the design and produced the StrongARM.
 This work was later passed to Intel as part of a patent-related settlement, and Intel took the opportunity to replace their ailing i860 and i960 designs with the StrongARM.
 Today these are known by the name XScale.

 A 16-bit variant of the 32-bit ARM instruction set.
 ARM processors that support the Thumb instruction set can be switched in and out of "Thumb mode" via a bit in a register.
 Once in the Thumb mode, the CPU fetches special 16-bit instructions from memory.
 The advantage of these instructions is that they can be fetched more quickly across a narrower data bus and consume less memory.
 Not all of the ARM's capabilities are supported in Thumb mode, however.

+A mechanism for mapping a destination IP address to its corresponding MAC address so that an IP packet can be routed over a specific physical network such as Ethernet.
+Short for Address Resolution Protocol.
+RFC 826.
 Each node on a network has both a logical (IP) address and a physical (MAC) address.
 When sending a packet to a specific node, the application software provides only the IP address.
 The protocol stack, via ARP, must determine the specific MAC address for that IP address before it can finalize and send the network frame that will contain the IP packet.
 In practice, it is inefficient to make ARP requests and receive replies before each packet is sent, so a table is kept (typically at the network driver) of all the known IP-MAC address pairs.
 Only if the MAC address of a particular destination IP address cannot be found in that table is the ARP protocol invoked.
 The results are added to the table then so they can be used later.

 A software development tool that translates human-readable assembly language programs into machine-readable code that the target processor can understand and execute.